Frequently Asked Pool Questions

 From the day of excavation it should take about thirty working days, which is 6 weeks.
 Remember though, from the day you sign the contract other things have to happen before the pool can be excavated, such as:

 Permits can sometimes hold up the process, it all depends on what city you live in and the time of year.
 Ask your Platinum Pools Staff Designer how long your city normally takes at that time of year.

 No. There are only a few times that we need you to be home during construction – the day the swimming pool is excavated and the day that the electrician and gas companies are there.
 You will also need to water down the gunite structure 2 to 3 times a day for about 7 days as well as turn the water off after the pool is filled to the middle of the tile line.

 Most pool companies can build the pool so you only have to spend about 20 minutes a week on maintenance.
-But most builders build them so you have to spend about 2 hours a week on maintenance.
+However, most builders build them so you have to spend about 2 hours a week on maintenance.
 They feel that price is the only thing that matters and that your time is not valuable.
-All of the things that make the pool easier to take care of is an option and of course cost more money.
-Platinum Pools includes all these things in our pools because we know that you want to spend time in the pool, not working on the pool.
+All of the things that make the pool easier to take care of is an option and of course costs more money.
+Platinum Pools includes all these things in our pools because we know that you want to spend time in the pool, not working to maintain the pool.

 Yes, it does.
 Normally you will receive an estimated 75% of the value of the pool.
 Keep in mind, the more you decorate the backyard with landscaping, the more money you will get back on the pool.